Charles A. Ingersoll: Descendants

-Through his son Charles, he was the grandfather of three, namely: Hamilton Ingersoll (1888–1940), the father of Charles Barnum Ingersoll (1923–2004); and Anita Ingersoll (1891–1970), who married Roger Medina Minton (1886–1954) in 1910, later divorced and she married stockbroker Walter Lee Gwynn (1881–1955), uncle of actor Fred Gwynne, in 1926; and Justine Ingersoll (d.
+Through his son Charles, he was the grandfather of three, namely: Hamilton Ingersoll (1888–1940), the father of Charles Barnum Ingersoll (1923–2004); Anita Ingersoll (1891–1970), who married Roger Medina Minton (1886–1954) in 1910, later divorced and she married stockbroker Walter Lee Gwynn (1881–1955), uncle of actor Fred Gwynne, in 1926; and Justine Ingersoll (d.
 1984), who married Dr. Harold Sears Arnold (d.
 1951).

 Ingersoll family

 Ingersoll was the son of Judge Jonathan Ingersoll (1747–1823) and Grace (née Isaacs) Ingersoll (1772–1850).
 His father was a judge of the Supreme Court and Lieutenant Governor of Connecticut up until his death in 1823.
 Among his siblings was older brother Ralph Isaacs Ingersoll, who served as a United States representative from Connecticut for four consecutive terms from 1825 to 1833, and was the United States Minister to the Russian Empire under President James K. Polk.

-Ingersoll's maternal grandfather, and namesake, was Ralph Isaacs Jr., a Yale educated merchant who was prominent in New Haven and Branford, and his paternal grandfather was Reverend Jonathan Ingersoll, chaplain for the Connecticut Troops during the French and Indian War who was the brother of Jared Ingersoll Sr., a British colonial official.
-His grand-uncle's son, Jared Ingersoll, served as Attorney General of Pennsylvania and was the father of fellow United States Representative, Charles Jared Ingersoll, and grandfather of his second cousin, author Edward Ingersoll.
+Ingersoll's maternal grandfather, and his brother's namesake, was Ralph Isaacs Jr., a Yale educated merchant who was prominent in New Haven and Branford, and his paternal grandfather was Reverend Jonathan Ingersoll, chaplain for the Connecticut Troops during the French and Indian War who was the brother of Jared Ingersoll Sr., a British colonial official.
+His grand-uncle's son, Jared Ingersoll, served as Attorney General of Pennsylvania and was the father of fellow United States Representative Charles Jared Ingersoll, and grandfather of his second cousin, author Edward Ingersoll.
 His cousin, Ralph Isaacs III, was the father of Mary Esther Malbone Isaacs, who married Chancellor and United States Senator Nathan Sanford in 1813.